esmuigors2/Prep2Cry/README.md

        1. The compound name (to use in the filenames and cooment lines in input files);
        2. The type of geometry used in this calculation (crystal, molecule or a geometry from an external file NAME.gui or fort.34 **which must be manually placed in the directory prepared by the script**);
        3. The type of calculation You want (single-point energy, geometry optimization, frequency calculation, elastic constant calculation, etc.);
-       4. If the type selected was "frequency", then additional prompt is for frequancy calculation options (IR or Raman intensities, etc.);
+       4. If the type selected was "frequency", then additional prompt is for frequancy calculation options (IR or Raman intensities, etc.) – You can just press `Enter` for none;
        5. Whether Mulliken population analysis will be run in the end of calculation;
        6. Which density grid should be used (if You just press `Enter`, XLGRID will be used);
        7. The list of all functionals You want to use, separated by space; e.g.,